ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 ![ROi](https://user-images.githubusercontent.com/63847501/183454614-b2fed269-2cb6-4669-a9a2-4017b0371808.PNG)

 ### **Step 3)**
-You may wish to define a date range for your data, but with ArcitcDEM data being temporally limited it is suggested to 'OK' the default range provided:
+You may wish to define a date range for your data, but with ArcticDEM data being temporally limited it is suggested to 'OK' the default range provided:

 ![Date](https://user-images.githubusercontent.com/63847501/183455053-80332e28-f08b-4b79-9490-0159728e8c06.PNG)

 ### **Step 4)**
-Now the data will load to the map where: 1) the first ArcticDEM scene in the collection will load and 2) the detected iceberg binary image will overlay so the data can be visuaised.
-Hit the export buttom in the bottom right of the GUI to prompt a task.
+Now the data will load to the map where: 1) the first ArcticDEM scene in the collection will load and 2) the detected iceberg binary image will overlay so the data can be visualised.
+Hit the export button in the bottom right of the GUI to prompt a task.

 ![binary](https://user-images.githubusercontent.com/63847501/183455527-d95bec9d-6555-49a9-b92b-dd4b637abd09.PNG)